mmeinardi-ganymede/sql-schema-builder/README.md

 - **No need to deploy and run any separate migration script.**

 The method works even if you e.g. don't have ssh access to your client/customer environment.
-You can send your updated application code and the schema will be always up to date after the first run.
+You can send your updated application code and the schema will be brought up to date after the first run.

 - **No need to write migration queries/scripts with every little change.**